Youth Motorcycle Trials

 We will be running a series of 6 half day training academies with the specific goal of developing riders in all youth grades from Youth A to Youth E.

-The format will be Saturdays, generally 9am to 12noon with small groups of similar grades matched with coaches who will follow a structured coaching programme for the duration of the academies.
+The format will be Saturdays, generally 10am to 1pm with small groups of similar grades matched with coaches who will follow a structured coaching programme for the duration of the academies.

 Our goal is to develop the pool of youth riders with a training programme that is focussed, personalised and above all fun over the summer months in preparation for a busy autumn / winter season.